Learn about recent government recommendations for community colleges and their role in our nation's competitiveness.

 The 1,202 community colleges in the U.S. enroll approximately 11.6 million credit and non-credit students.
 The average age of the community college student is 29.
 About 34 percent of community college students are members of minority groups.
 Most community college students also have either part-time or full-time employment.
 Community colleges annually award 550,000 associate degrees and 270,000 certificates.

 Community colleges are a source of economic growth because they provide an educated and skilled workforce that improves the quality of life for individual students, communities, and the nation.
-Community college students are often the first member of their family to attend college.
-The community college education and training offers these students economic opportunities.
+Community college students are often the first member of their families to attend college.
+The community college education and training offer these students economic opportunities.
 Community colleges also prepare students to pursue baccalaureate degrees; one-half of students who are awarded baccalaureate degrees are prior community college students.
 Communities benefit because community colleges produce 80 percent of first responders and 50 percent of new nurses and other health-care workers.
 According to the Report, notwithstanding the enormous contributions of community colleges, they are generally overlooked in planning and support for education at the national level.

 Note: Some well-known Americans got their starts at community colleges, including astronaut Eileen Collins and newsman Jim Lehrer.
 Filmmaker George Lucas attended Modesto Junior College in California and business executive H. Ross Perot attended Texarkana Junior College in Texas.